perebaj/jjhandbook/dsa/README.md

     - **data**, information that we decided to save on it
 - The last node points to **NULL**
 - The first component of a linked list is called HEAD

-## Nodes and Size

-## Boundaries Conditions

-- Empty data structure
-- A single element in the DS
-- Adding/Removing at the beginning of DS
-- Adding/Removing at the end of the DS
-- Working in the middle

 # Queue